Skip navigation

 When to Start Dialysis

-Kidney failure is the last stage of long-term (chronic) kidney disease.
+Kidney failure is the last stage of long-term chronic kidney disease.
 This is when your kidneys can no longer support your body's needs.
-Your doctor will discuss dialysis with you before you need it.
+Your health care provider will discuss dialysis with you before you need it.
 Usually, you will go on dialysis when you have only 10% to 15% of your kidney function left.

 You also may need dialysis if your kidneys suddenly stop working due to acute renal failure.